top of page

 What's the difference between a rabbit raised on a farm and a rabbit living in someone's home?
 Nothing.

-Last year, Connecticut residents made their voice heard thanks to unprecedented levels of advocacy.
+Last year, Connecticut residents made their voices heard thanks to unprecedented levels of advocacy.
 Over 560 pieces of testimony were submitted opposing the rabbit farming bill while only 7 were submitted in support.

-Due in large part to the public speaking up for animals; for the first time in over 5 years, there may not be a rabbit farming bill!
+Due in large part to public outcry for animals; for the first time in over 5 years, there may not be a rabbit farming bill!

 Prevent Rabbit Farming Expansion